kbase/groups/README.md

 If the user is anonymous or not a member of the group, only custom fields that are both public and group listable (see custom fields below) are included.
 If the user is a member of the group, all group listable fields are included.

+`rescnt` is empty for users that are not a member of the group.

 ### Create a group